Naturally Daily

 Symptoms of PTSD

 PTSD symptoms usually appear within the first three months of the traumatic event.
-However, for some, it may take years to develop the symptoms.

 Only when the symptoms persist for more than a month and become severe enough to interfere with every day relationships and work, these are diagnosed as PTSD.